► Gran Turismo 7 confirmed

 ► Delayed 'til next year

-According to a new British GQ interview with Sony Interactive Entertainment CEO Jim Ryan, the game has slipped to 2022, with Sony blaming Covid-19 related issues for the setback.
+Last year, a British GQ interview with Sony Interactive Entertainment CEO Jim Ryan revealed game had slipped to 2022, with Sony blaming Covid-19 related issues for the setback.

 Best racing games